 The LIFT funding programme

 In the context of the programme entitled “enhancing performance & promoting innovation in the tourism sector” (LIFT), the Federal Ministry for Economic Affairs and Energy is as from 2019 providing funding for innovative project ideas that serve as a model to make small and medium-sized enterprises in the tourism sector fit for the future.
-The funding totalling €1.5 billion serves to provide fresh impetus from within the sector, without putting a special emphasis on any specific issues or target groups.
-The Federal Government Centre of Excellence for Tourism selects the projects and provides advice as to the implementation.
-You can find further information and details of the funding terms (in German) on the website of the Centre of Excellence for Tourism at and in the funding announcement at .
+The funding totalling €1.5 million serves to provide fresh impetus from within the sector, without putting a special emphasis on any specific issues or target groups.
+The Federal Government Centre of Excellence for Tourism selects particularly suitable projects and provides advice as to the implementation.
+You can find further information and details of the funding terms (in German) on the website of the Centre of Excellence for Tourism at .

 Marketing Germany as a travel destination

 In order to ensure that the German tourism industry continues to thrive, it is important to market Germany as a tourist destination abroad.
 This task is undertaken by the , which is located in Frankfurt.
 The Federal Ministry for Economic Affairs and Energy currently provides around €34 million in annual funding to the DZT.
 The DZT also receives funding from its current base of 67 members and 16 sponsors, which include companies within the tourism industry, marketing organisations and important tourism associations.